Abu Dhabi non-oil exports to Poland soars 253% in 2023

 The forum also provided invaluable insights into Abu Dhabi’s trade facilitation solutions and industrial sector, highlighting Abu Dhabi Industrial Strategy’s (ADIS) programmes and incentives to attract investors and manufacturers.
 It served as an opportunity for participants to gain a comprehensive understanding of Abu Dhabi’s industrial landscape and explore avenues for investment and partnership.

-In his keynote speech at the forum, Rashed Al Blooshi said, “This forum shows a significant stride towards fortifying the bonds between Abu Dhabi and Poland.
+In his keynote speech at the forum, H.E.
+Rashed Abdulkarim Al Blooshi, Undersecretary of ADDED, said: “This forum shows a significant stride towards fortifying the bonds between Abu Dhabi and Poland.
 Through this collaboration, we aim not only to enhance bilateral relations but also to chart a path towards a more prosperous future, one that transcends boundaries and fosters mutual prosperity for both nations.
 It is within this framework of cooperation and shared vision that we sow the seeds for lasting economic ties.”

 To further enhance bilateral relations, ADDED and Silesia region signed an MoU last year to develop economic, industrial, technological, and trade relations between the two sides.